gearglow/ReptiliaWithATwist/The List.md

 "His grandmother's journals, probably," Hermione answered.
 "She was apparently quite good at it.
 Had some novel ideas about modular rune schemes."

 Ginny hummed.
-"You're still dodging the question, you prat!"
+"You're still dodging the question, you prat!
+Do you or do you not play for the Harpies?"

-Hermione huffed.
+Hermione laughed in shock at Ginny's euphemism, then huffed.
 "Fine.
 Sure.
-'I cannot weave – slender Aphrodite has overcome me with longing for a girl.'
+'I cannot weave -- slender Aphrodite has overcome me with longing for a girl.'
 Is that a problem?"

 "Why would it be?"
 Ginny asked, confused.